 Activities at the Senior Center can give some participants a reason to get up in the morning, while motivating others to look and feel their best.
 The Center’s services and programs encourage independence, while discouraging dependence on society.
 Through activities, we aim to give participants the opportunity to serve and learn, and to seek independence, dignity, and companionship.

 We offer many recreational programs to promote enjoying leisure time, facilitate social contact, reduce isolation, and improve personal-life satisfaction.
 Activities include parties, arts and crafts, billiards, cards, games, films, exercise, day trips, and various entertainment programs.
 Some programs involve nominal participation fees to cover supply costs.

 Professional speakers from local agencies, businesses, and hospitals are scheduled on a regular basis to provide educational presentations on a variety of topics, such as health, nutrition, legal issues, and services of interest.

 Participants have the opportunity to acquire knowledge and skills for personal enrichment through classes in exercise (tai chi, chair, walking for fitness), fine arts, and sewing.
 A computer lab is also available with some staff instruction in basic computer skills.

-A daily hot, nutritious meal is served at 11:30 a.m. by the Lucas County Senior Nutrition Program.
+Senior Centers, Inc. is proud to participate in the Lyman W. Liggins Senior Nutrition Program.
 Monday through Friday, a nutritious lunch is available to the Mobile Meals of Toledo, Inc. Congregate Nutrition Program.
 They may be eaten in the center or taken to go and donations are accepted.
 Meals are funded by the Older Americans Act, the Ohio Department on Aging, the Ohio Department of Agriculture, local funds, and donations.
-Participants are asked to give a donation for each meal, at an amount suggested by Mobile Meals of Toledo Inc. is posted on our bulletin board.
+Participants are asked to give a donation for each meal.
+An amount suggested by Mobile Meals of Toledo Inc. is posted on our bulletin board.

 The Senior Center has two vans for transportation.
 The vans are available to transport participants living within the Senior Center boundaries to and from the Center, Monday through Friday.
 The program department also uses the vans for day trips to local destinations.
 A donation is encouraged for all rides.